learn-co-students/SENG-LIVE-042522-phase-4/05_rails_authentication/README.md

 # Phase 4 - Lecture 5: Rails Authentication

-- We'll be adding auth to the Meetup clone in part 1.
+- We'll be adding auth to the Meetup clone today.
 The react client has been updated, if you're coding along and want to run it alongside the backend as we update it, pull down the [meetup clone client repo](https://github.com/DakotaLMartinez/042522_meetup_clone_client).
 - Key Authentication Concepts for the day:
     - Sessions
     - Cookies